CDCgov/phdi/containers/validation/description.md

 ## Getting Started with the PHDI validation Service

 ### Introduction
-The PHDI validation service offers a REST API for validating healthcare messages
+The PHDI validation service offers a REST API for validating healthcare messages.

 ### Running the Validation Service